theScottyJam/calling-context/README.md

 ## contextHandle.get()

 Retrieves the value currently being provided to this context handle.
 If no value is being provided, an error is thrown.

+<div style="height:100px"></div> <!-- Add some spacing -->

+# Source

+This project's github repository can be found [here](https://github.com/theScottyJam/calling-context).
+Issues and feature requests are welcome, and can be submitted on github.